CSEAryan/CSEAryan/README.md

 # 👋 Hello!
 I'm Aryan Thapa

 I'm a passionate data scientist and software developer, constantly exploring new technologies and creating solutions for real-world problems.
-I enjoy diving into data science, machine learning, and backend development, with a particular focus on **Data Science** and **Deep Learning**.
+I enjoy diving into data science, machine learning, and LLM, with a particular focus on **Data Science** and **Deep Learning**.

 ---